przystuj/turbo_bar_cam/README.md

   - turbobarcam_anchor_focus prev
   - turbobarcam_anchor_focus next
 #### 2.3.0
-- Add an option to reset camera to current anchor
+- Add an option to reset the camera to the current anchor.
+If another camera mode is active, move smoothly.
+Otherwise snap to the anchor.
 - UI – Add an option to hide minimap and chat